gleam-lang/website/cheatsheets/gleam-for-go-users.md

 Like Go, in Gleam only code that is within functions can be invoked.

-On the Beam, Gleam code can also be invoked from other Erlang code, or it can be invoked from browser's JavaScript, Deno or NodeJS runtime calls.
+On the BEAM, Gleam code can also be invoked from other Erlang code, or it can be invoked from JavaScript runtime calls.

 ### Function type annotations